Bachelor of Philosophy: United Kingdom

+The University of Birmingham offers the BPhil as a taught, research-based undergraduate degree in the fields of education and counselling.

 Australia

 Australian National University

 The Bachelor of Philosophy (PhB) is an individually tailored, research-based undergraduate degree in arts/social sciences or the natural sciences.
 Students undertake supervised research courses, entitled Advanced Studies Courses, each semester with researching academics, often on a one-to-one basis.
 Admission is open to the top one per cent of school-leavers (ATAR 99.00 or greater).
 The duration of the program is four years, including an honours year, where a research thesis is undertaken.
 In order to graduate with the degree, students are required to maintain a high distinction average (80 per cent and above) across all courses in each semester of the degree and must complete the honours year with first-class honours.

 Macquarie University

 The first year of Macquarie University's Master of Research program is referred to as a Bachelor of Philosophy.

 University of Western Australia

 The University of Western Australia also offers the Bachelor of Philosophy (BPhil) course for high-achieving new students.
 This is a research intensive degree which takes four years including an honours year and a research placement unit in second or third year.
 Students studying the course choose disciplines from any of the bachelor's degrees.
 Places are very limited with on average only about 30 places offered to students each year.
 Thus there is a lot of competition for places and the cut-off admission rank is very high.